 - your phone number

-- For smaller employers (less than 100 employees) this information must be keyed into the portal.
-Employers with more than 100 employees will be able to upload a file with this information.
+- for smaller employers (less than 100 employees) this information was previously keyed into the portal.
+Employers with more than 100 employees were able to upload a file with this information.

 Menzies LLP can assist you with these claims, but you may need or prefer to submit the claim through your own Government Gateway account.
 We therefore recommend that you apply for this quickly if you do not already have one and that you know your login and password if you do already have one.
 This will minimise the risks of delays if your agent is prevented from submitting the claim on your behalf or must submit a significant number of claims, especially given the increased information required to make the claim.